BASF’s engagement for the responsible use of plastics

 - BASF is a co-founder of the Alliance to End Plastic Waste (AEPW), an organization that has been launched in 2019 with the mission to develop, accelerate and deploy solutions, engage communities and catalyze capital to end plastic waste in the environment.
 AEPW is currently made up of 46 companies that have committed more than $1 billion, with the goal of investing $1.5 billion over the next 5 years to help end plastic waste in the environment.

 - BASF joined the World Plastics Council (WPC) in 2018, a global organization of leading companies in the plastics industry.
 The WPC promotes industry topics of global relevance, like the responsible use of plastics, efficient waste management and solutions to marine littering (for details see news release).

-- BASF actively engages in programs (and is leading some projects) of the Ellen MacArthur Foundation under the “Circular Economy 100” initiative.
+- BASF is member to and leading some projects under the Ellen MacArthur Foundation's “Circular Economy 100” initiatives.

-- BASF actively implements measures against plastic pellet loss at its pellet-handling sites globally and supports Operation Clean Sweep® in 2014.
-Operation Clean Sweep® (OCS) is an international program that strives to prevent plastic pellet, flake and powder loss in the environment through the entire pellet-handling value chain.
+- BASF actively implements measures against plastic pellet loss at its pellet-handling sites globally and supports Operation Clean Sweep® (OCS), an international program that strives to prevent plastic pellet, flake and powder loss in the environment through the entire pellet-handling value chain.